 3. Be Present

 Being present for your child during night terrors is crucial, at least in our experience.
 There is nothing more comforting than the voice and touch of mommy and daddy for a child, especially during scary moments.
-Some parents find that it helps to simply talk to their child via the baby monitor, and their voice alone would calm them down enough for the child to fall back asleep.
-For others, entering the bedroom and being in the room with the child works best, because a physical presence can bring more comfort than being alone.
+Some parents find that it helps to talk to their child via the baby monitor only.
+Their voice alone would calm them down enough for the child to fall back asleep.
+For others, entering the bedroom and being in the room with the child works best.
+This is because a physical presence can bring more comfort than being alone.
 For us, we start by talking to our daughter through the monitor.
 If she is still crying, we will go into her room and love on her until she calms down.
-We found that ignoring her during night terrors only scared her more, and caused her to cry longer, harder, and she remembered it as a negative experience next morning.
+We found that ignoring her during night terrors only scared her more, and caused her to cry longer, harder.
+She would also remember it as a negative experience the next morning.

 4. Refrain from Taking Action During the Episode

-Kind of like we mentioned before how it’s important to keep their sleeping environment consistent, it’s very important to refrain from taking any sort of action during a night terror.
+Like we mentioned before, how it’s important to keep their sleeping environment consistent.
+It’s very important to refrain from taking any sort of action during a night terror.
 We try not to do things like turn on the lights, pick her up, move her to another room, talk to her loudly, or try to get her to do anything out of the ordinary.
-Because most times, when kids have night terrors, they are completely unaware they are having them in the first place, so changing their environment into something different will only confuse them more.
+Because most times, when kids have night terrors, they are entirely unaware they have them in the first place.
+So changing their environment into something different will only confuse them more.
 Instead, we have learned to simply sit beside her, on the bed, just so she knows we are there, and that she is safe to go back to sleep.